sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 expect(parseExample('pizza', 'js', 'foo bar')).toEqual({content: 'pizza', lang: 'js', settings: {foo: true, bar: true}}) -->

 Now it’s easier to understand what the code does, and the possible shapes of the return object are clear.
-We’ve also removed all mutations and reduced nesting a little.
+We’ve also removed mutation and reduced nesting a little.

 ## Beware of the mutating array methods